 2. Build your team

 Marketing automation, to quote Hillary Clinton, takes a village of people, so you have to build a capable team.
-What roles do you need in your in your organization to make your marketing automation work?
+What roles do you need in your organization to make your marketing automation work?
 Even for small to mid-size businesses, effective marketing automation really does take a team of people to both establish and run on an ongoing basis.
 From our perspective, we’ve boiled down the ideal marketing automation team into five core roles:

 CRM software admin

-This person is heavily involved in configuring the way your CRM and your marketing automation platform communications.
+This person is heavily involved in configuring the way your CRM and your marketing automation platform communicate.
 We found that this is really a key role.
 They’re also going to train your team on how to use these tools effectively, and assist with ongoing CRM maintenance and hygiene as your business needs change.

 Marketing automation specialist